senoadiw/docker-geonode/README.md

 ## How to run

-This will run GeoNode on the default docker machine.

 Make sure the default machine is accessible at http://geonode.
 Edit the /etc/hosts file if necessary.

 If using Docker with the VirtualBox driver on Windows, make sure to assign at least 4096MB of RAM to the default machine VM.